 Calendar

-February 1, 2024 — new community based tuition applications due
+February 1, 2025 — community based tuition applications due (new families)

 Tru admits students and parents of any gender, race, color, national origin, ancestry, citizenship, religion, age, physical or mental disability, medical condition, sexual orientation, gender identity or gender expression, veteran status, or marital status to all the rights, privileges, programs, and activities given to students at the school.
 It also does not discriminate on the basis of the aforementioned categories in administration of its educational policies, employment policies, scholarship and loan programs, and other school-administered programs.
 Need-based tuition assistance is available for families who apply.